Sui2SWE/Final-Project/results.md

 The time complexity of DFS is O(V+E), where E is the number of edges in the graph.
 This is because the algorithm checks each vertex and edge of the graph exactly once, with a time complexity of O(C) to make each check.

-To test the integrity of the DFS we constructed a small test DAG and ran DFS with the pair of nodes that:
+To test the integrity of the DFS we constructed small test DAGs - one simple (only one node without a predecessor), and one twisted (multiple nodes without predecessors) and ran DFS with the pair of nodes that:

-Have a valid connection from node a to node b, thus returning true
+Are part of a valid path, returning true

-Does not have a valid connection from node a to node b, thus returning false

-Called on a nodes not part of the same connected component

-Called on nodes that are connected but with the edge directed in the opposite direction

-Equal one another (the same node), thus returning true

-Are not part of the graph, thus returning false
+Are not part of a valid path, returning false

-Called on a invalid node

-Called on an empty graph
+And run on an empty DAG, also returning false.

 ## Dijkstra's Algorithm: